-- 1. The key findings from the 2007/08 internal audit effectiveness review have been reviewed and all but 1 found to be fully implemented.
-The remaining one is in progress and requires full implementation. - 2.
-Evidence supporting the CIPFA code of practice checklist was indentified and reviewed and found to be consistent with the requirements of the Code. - 3.
-The external audit reviews of audit concluded that external audit could place reliance on the work of internal audit.
-Some recommendations have been made which this review endorses. - 4.
-Audit Committee scrutinised the accounts and asked detailed questions prior to approval. - 5.
+- 1. The key findings from the 2007/08 and 2008/09 internal audit effectiveness review have been reviewed and all but 1 found to be fully implemented.
+The remaining one is in progress and requires full implementation - 2.
+Evidence supporting the CIPFA code of practice checklist was found to be consistent with the requirements of the Code. - 3.
+The last external audit review of audit in 2007/08 concluded that external audit could place reliance on the work of internal audit.
+A further review is intended for 2010/11.
+In their Interim Audit report for year ending 31 March 2009, one low priority recommendation was made in respect of internal audit.
+The draft Interim Audit report for the year ending 31 March 2010 contains no recommendations - 4.
+Audit Committee scrutinised the 2008/09 accounts and asked detailed questions prior to approval. - 5.
 Audit Committee receive refresher training on areas within their remit, including financial and risk management, their role and role of audit.
-They received briefings on the new AGS and received and approved the new Walsall Local Code of Governance. - 6.
-Audit Committee undertook a self-assessment in October 2008, resulting in an action plan which is being addressed.
-The results showed that the council substantially complies with CIPFA recommended good practice. - 7.
-The Audit Committee includes members with relevant financial experience. - 8.
+They received briefings on the new AGS and receive and approve the Walsall Local Code of Governance. - 6.
+The Audit Committee included some members with some financial experience. - 7.
 The annual audit plan, both draft and final, is presented to Audit Committee for consideration and endorsement